-If you are applying for benefits under an ERISA governed Plan, you should be aware of your obligations in proving your claim and the strict deadlines you are working under.
+If you are applying for benefits under an ERISA governed plan, you should be aware of your obligations in proving your claim and the strict deadlines you are working under.

 When a claim for disability benefits governed by ERISA is denied, the claimant MUST submit an administrative appeal directly to the insurance company that originally denied the claim.
 If you do not, you may be barred from further pursuing your claim.
 If your insurance company upholds its denial of your claim following the submission of all mandatory appeals, you may then file a lawsuit.

-Claimants in ERISA governed disability claims do not have a right to a jury trial.
+Claimants in ERISA-governed disability claims do not have a right to a jury trial.
 Instead, you must present your case to a single judge.
 Typically, at trial the goal is not to prove that you are disabled, but that the insurance company acted unreasonably or in its own financial self interest when it made the decision to deny you benefits.
 As such, ERISA places a much higher burden on claimants in a lawsuit.
-Moreover, insurance companies understand the burden that claimants are facing and claims examiners are well versed in how to prepare a denial to make it appear reasonable.
+Moreover, insurance companies understand the burden that claimants are facing, and claims examiners are well-versed in how to prepare a denial to make it appear reasonable.
 For this reason, it is essential that claimants put all the necessary information in their applications and appeals.

-The attorneys at Disability Insurance Law Group are dedicated to evening the playing field for our clients.
-We use our experience in handling these complex legal cases to guide our clients through the process and vigorously fight to protect our clients' rights.
+The attorneys at Disability Insurance Law Group are dedicated to leveling the playing field for our clients.
+We use our experience in handling these complex legal cases to guide our clients through the process and vigorously fight to protect our clients’ rights.
 When we prepare an appeal, we make sure that all the necessary information is added.
 Often, this will include expert testimony, independent medical opinions, testimony from co-workers and/or family members, and statements from your treating physicians.
-The insurance companies understand that we will not hesitate to expend the time and resources necessary to properly prepare our clients' claims and aggressively represent their rights.
+The insurance companies understand that we will not hesitate to expend the time and resources necessary to properly prepare our clients’ claims and aggressively represent their rights.

 - Have filed and are experiencing a delay in payment

-- Have been denied benefits
+- Have been denied long-term or short-term disability insurance benefits